hemantpande/Computer-science-notes/Operating systems notes.md

 	For ex, lets say we are doing 2 + 3.

-	a.
-First 2 will be pushed to Keyboard buffer, then it will be pushed to RAM
+	- First 2 will be pushed to Keyboard buffer, then it will be pushed to RAM
-	b.
-Then Operand will be pushed
+	- Then Operand will be pushed
-	c.
-Then 3 will be pushed.
+	- Then 3 will be pushed.
-	d.
-Once all 3 are pushed to the RAM, CPU will load them into it's own registers.
+	- Once all 3 are pushed to the RAM, CPU will load them into it's own registers.
-	e.
-CPU will then push it to the RAM
+	- CPU will then push it to the RAM
-	f.
-From RAM it will be pushed to one more I/O device buffer, called monitor buffer.
+	- From RAM it will be pushed to one more I/O device buffer, called monitor buffer.
-	g.
-From monitor's buffer, it will be displayed to the monitor.
+	- From monitor's buffer, it will be displayed to the monitor.

 7. What is the difference between a program and a process?

 	A program is an executable physically present on the Hard disk, for ex, GoogleChrome.exe.
-When the exe is double cliced :
+When the exe is double clicked :

-	a.
-CPU will check of the program is already present in RAM
+	- CPU will check of the program is already present in RAM
-	b.
-If not, a copy of the executable is created and loaded into the RAM in user's space.
+	- If not, a copy of the executable is created and loaded into the RAM in user's space.
-	c.
-From there it is loaded into the CPU for execution
+	- From there it is loaded into the CPU for execution

 	A program can have one of the below states :

-	a.
-New state - When it is loaded into RAM
+	- New state - When it is loaded into RAM
-	b.
-Ready state - When it is ready to be loaded into CPU
+	- Ready state - When it is ready to be loaded into CPU
-	c.
-Running state - When it is executing
+	- Running state - When it is executing
-	d.
-I/O state - When it is waiting for an I/O operation to complete
+	- I/O state - When it is waiting for an I/O operation to complete
-	e.
-Terminated state - When it's execution is completed and it is removed from RAM
+	- Terminated state - When it's execution is completed and it is removed from RAM
-	f.
-Suspended ready state - <Revisit>
+	- Suspended ready state - <Revisit>
-	g.
-Suspended wait state - <Revisit>
+	- Suspended wait state - <Revisit>

 8. Degree of multiprogramming - Maximum number of processes that can be placed in the RAM